afzalhussein/user-activity-tracker/README.md

 ### 5. 🏠 `App.jsx`

 Combines all components into one view with a dark mode toggle.
+Tests verify rendering of all components, dark mode toggling, and localStorage persistence.

 ```jsx
 import React, { useEffect, useState } from 'react';